-21 Where it eventually flows into the River Brent.
+14 Where it eventually flows into the River Brent.

-22 Level 2.
+15 Level 2

-Minor development, including non-residential extensions with a footprint less than 250 sq m, alterations that do not increase the size of the building and householder development, is not required to meet the sequential or exceptions tests but will still have to meet the requirements for Flood Risk Assessments and flood risk reduction.
+16 Minor development, including non-residential extensions with a footprint less than 250 sq m, alterations that do not increase the size of the building and householder development, is not required to meet the sequential or exceptions tests but will still have to meet the requirements for Flood Risk Assessments and flood risk reduction.

-- 4.105 However, on non-allocated sites affected by fluvial flooding, windfall proposals for major development will be required to undergo sequential and (where relevant) exception testing which must be informed by the most up to date flood risk information available.
-In accordance with Core Policy CS1 V of Harrow's Core Strategy (2012), the area of search for sequentially preferable sites will be confined to the Heart of Harrow where the proposal contributes to the delivery of objectives for the relating to: - The creation of 3,000 jobs; - The delivery of 2,800 homes; and - The regeneration of Wealdstone. - 4.106 Proposals that create more than 50 net new homes or 50 new jobs are regarded as making a significant contribution to delivery of the Heart of Harrow objectives.
-Proposals that create less than 50 homes or 50 jobs may also be regarded as making a significant contribution Wealdstone's regeneration, especially where they secure substantial physical renewal, investment in Wealdstone's infrastructure, improvements to overall environmental quality, or that would help to address existing pockets of deprivation. - 4.107 In relation to the regeneration of Wealdstone, similar considerations will be used where it becomes necessary to apply the exception test.
-By definition, the test is designed to separate proposals that, exceptionally, should be allowed notwithstanding the risk of flooding from those which should be directed to more appropriate sites.
-Whilst this policy affords a high priority to the physical and social regeneration of Wealdstone, it will be for applicants to demonstrate how the proposal contributes to the Area Action Plan's objectives.
-In addition to the fulfilling the sequential and exception tests, a Flood Risk Assessment must also be produced when detailed proposals come forward on non-allocated sites.
-As with allocated sites, the Flood Risk Assessment is required to demonstrate that the proposed development will be resistant, resilient and safe from flooding, will not increase flood risk elsewhere and, where possible, will reduce overall flood risk further detail is provided below. - 4.108 Fluvial flooding represents only one form of flood risk in the urban environment.
+- exception testing.
+Proposals on allocated sites need not, therefore, revisit these tests.
+However it will still be necessary to undertake a site specific Flood Risk Assessment to demonstrate that the development will be safe from flooding, without increasing flood risk elsewhere and, where possible, reduces overall flood risk. - 4.62 In accordance with Core Policy CS1 V of Harrow's Core Strategy (2012), the area of search for sequentially preferable sites will be confined to the Heart of Harrow where the proposal contributes to the delivery of objectives for the relating to: - The creation of 3,000 jobs; - The delivery of 2,800 homes; and - The regeneration of Wealdstone. - 4.63 By definition, the exception test is designed to separate proposals that, exceptionally, should be allowed notwithstanding the risk of flooding from those which should be directed to more appropriate sites.
+In consideration of the exception test, this policy affords a high priority to the physical and social regeneration of Wealdstone. - 4.64 Fluvial flooding represents only one form of flood risk in the urban environment.
 Other sources of flood risk include sewers, drains, surface runoff and small water courses.
 Historically, flooding from other sources has been dealt with through the foul and surface water drainage system a structural engineering solution.
-However the capacity of the system is now largely exhausted (24), through population growth, misconnections and increasing surface impermeability, leading to localised surface and foul water flooding. - 4.109 Critical Drainage Areas are areas where multiple or interlinked sources of flooding affect people, property or local infrastructure.
+However the capacity of the system is now largely exhausted(17), through population growth, misconnections and increasing surface impermeability, leading to localised surface and foul water flooding. - 4.65 Critical Drainage Areas are areas where multiple or interlinked sources of flooding affect people, property or local infrastructure.
 Harrow's Surface Water Management Plan (2011) identifies fifteen Critical Drainage Areas throughout the Borough, of which four affect the Heart of Harrow Area: Headstone (priority 3); Greenhill (priority 8), Wealdstone Central (priority 4) and Wealdstone (priority 6).
-Common to all four is the problem of surface water pooling. - 4.110 Comprehensive capacity improvements to the Borough's network of surface and foul water drains is neither feasible nor sustainable(25).
-The Surface Water Management Plan (2011) calls for a shift in traditional attitudes to water within the urban environment, away from rapid removal into the artificial drainage system towards a sustainable, more natural approach which controls the flow of surface water at source.
-The highly urbanised character of much of the Heart of Harrow, together with the planned scale of development proposed throughout the Area, make this shift in attitude an imperative one which will be applied to all major development and change of use proposals within the Heart of Harrow.
+Common to all four is the problem of surface water pooling. - 4.66 Comprehensive capacity improvements to the Borough's network of surface and foul water